19317362/StreamPlayer/README.md

-#VideoPlayer plugin for Android Cordova 3.0
+#StreamPlayer plugin for Android Cordova 3.0

-The video player allows you to display videos from your Android Cordova application.
-Based in https://github.com/macdonst/VideoPlayer for phonegap < 2.2 version.
+The Stream player allows you to display stream from your Android Cordova application.
+Based in

 This command fires an Intent to have your devices video player show the video.